 In addition to ongoing support for health systems, our operations emphasize social protection, especially through cash transfers, as well as poverty alleviation and policy-based financing.
 The World Bank is also working to restructure, redeploy, and reallocate existing resources in projects it finances.

 The World Bank Group’s crisis response comprises three stages – relief, restructuring, and resilient recovery.
 It focuses on four main areas:

 - Saving lives – We are helping countries stop transmission, deliver health services, ensure vulnerable households’ access to medical care, and build readiness for future pandemics.
 Low- and middle-income countries need fair and equitable access to vaccines, and the Bank Group is helping make sure they don’t get left behind.
-We have vaccination programs amounting to over $4 billion approved for more than 50 countries.
+We have vaccination programs amounting to more than $10 billion approved for 78 countries.

 The Bank, along with the World Health Organization, helped Yemen establish 37 isolation units and supply medicines and medical equipment.
 It also supported training and deployment of rapid response teams to 84 high priority districts, where they are helping detect and respond to COVID-19.

 - Protecting poor and vulnerable people – We are supporting income and food supplies for the most vulnerable as well as employment for poorer households, informal businesses, and microenterprises.
 We are helping communities and local governments cope with crisis impacts, improve and expand services, and build resilience for future shocks.

 The Bank is supporting Ecuador’s efforts to meet the challenges of the pandemic by creating additional fiscal space, increasing labor flexibility, and protecting migrants using targeted social programs.
 The first phase of the emergency transfer program delivered two monthly installments of $60 to 400,000 vulnerable households that were not already benefiting from social assistance programs; another 422,000 households received a $120 one-time payment in May–June 2020.